matzapata/explainit/README.md

 deployment

-TODO: - live payements

 development-product

-TODO: - on plan cancel, make chat private again

 development-improvements

+TODO: - implement events for stuff like, plan cancelled and so on, so far just email to manually do it
 TODO: - chat-controller test
 TODO: - Deployment, get it toghether, supabase db, storage and auth? railway for deployments?
-    - Ideally all aws (ses, cognito for auth with next auth, s3, aws lambda, hosting. db? (ok, maybe this outside, but just one) ) or gcp
-    - railway, cheap, no storage, no vectordb
+    - Ideally all aws ses, s3, hosting, plus railway for server and db

 # Deployment